sandv123/air-pollution-analytics/README.md

 ## Goal of the project

-This is a pet project.
+This is a project to build data vehicles, that would allow for analyzis of the root causes of air polition in Belgrade, RS .
 Main goal is for me to get my hands as dirty as I can with the insides of Databricks, Spark, SQL, Python, and everything else associated with the profession of Data Engineer.

-I will have to see as I go whether this projects steers itself into something that can be useful to others.

-## Features of Databricks
+### Features of Databricks

 This framework heavily relies on the following features of Databricks to establish the data flow and ensure data quality: